 Continuing on at a stable speed, the fleetcarrier soon passed into Jericho II's atmosphere, beginning the reentry process.
-Bright recalled there being a time, in which man journeyed into space in craft little bigger than a modern day worker pod, where reentry was considered a perilous act and a necessary evil; where astronauts had to make the most precise calculations, as well as the loudest possible prayers to God, in order to make it through Earth's atmosphere and perform a safe landing.
+Bright recalled there being a time, in which man journeyed into space in craft little bigger than a modern day worker pod, where reentry was considered a perilous act and a necessary evil; where astronauts had to make the most precise calculations, as well as the loudest possible prayers to God, in order to make it through a planet's atmosphere and perform a safe landing.
 In the Galactic Century however, reentry was more like an everyday thing that anyone hardly thought over, as modern day humans had long grown used to the process of bringing one's starship down onto a planet; hell, it was safe enough that aboard a large enough ship, one could move around unrestrained while reentry was underway and not worry over any potential harm.
 It also helped that the Royal's gravity plating was set to automatically adjust in the wake of reentry, as well as to deactivate when the ship fully entered the planet's own gravitational zone.

 A few moments later, the flames and the vibrations died away, allowing the crew to gaze out and behold the surrounding blue skies, along with the spanning surface below.
 Stretched across the otherwise rocky and mountainous landscape, Jericho II's capital city of New Torrington was nothing less than a true metropolis of tall buildings and modern day advancement, the only city of its kind on the entire planet and perhaps the entire sector.
 And right next to it was the aptly named Central Starport, which had long since been converted from civilian to military usage and would now serve as the Royal's harbor for her stay.

 As Central came more into view, Mirai thought she saw something peculiar.
 "Magnify." she ordered, causing the forward display to just that over the base, displaying lines of Star Force warships laid out in the various ports.
 The XO raised an eyebrow.
 "That's a large garrison for a world like this."